Deep-Bhanushali/Full-Stack-Intern-Assessment/README.md

-ull Stack Intern Assessment 🚀
+Full Stack Intern Assessment 🚀

 A full-stack web application built as part of an internship assessment.
 The project includes a backend (Node.js, Express, Prisma, MySQL) and a frontend (React, TypeScript, React Router) to manage Users, Stores, and Ratings.